ScanMountGoat/Smush-Material-Research/Vertex Attributes.md

 # Position0
 The position of the vertices.

+# Normal0
+The normal vector used for shading.

 # Tangent0
 The tangent vector used for calculating normal maps and anisotropic specular.
 The bitangent vector needed for these calculations is generated.
+The W component is used to flip the generated bitangent to account for normal maps with mirrored UVs.

-# colorSet
+# Vertex Color Attributes
 Vertex color sets.
-RGBA values are typically 0 to 128, which are remapped to a standard 0.0 to 1.0 range.
-Ex: 0 = black.
-128 = white.
+RGBA values are typically 0 to 128, which are normalized to floats and then multiplied by 2.
+Ex: 0 = 0.0, 128 = 1.0, 255 = 2.0.

 | Attribute | Description |
 | --- | --- |